 \subsubsection{Timing and frequency distribution}

-The hydrogen maser reference is distributed to the modulation source, local oscillators, and ADC clocks over phase--stable RF or optical links.
-Residual timing jitter at the ADC is required to be $\lesssim 0.5$\,ps\,rms, corresponding to $\ll 0.1$\,mm in two--way range, and any differential delays between the lunar and internal--reference channels are calibrated and monitored at the $\sim 10$\,ps level or better.
+The hydrogen maser reference is distributed to the modulation source, local oscillators, time taggers, and ADC clocks over phase-stable RF or optical links.
+An untracked timing error \(\delta t\) at the digitizer or time tagger produces \(\delta\phi=2\pi f_m\delta t\) and therefore